simple-crypto/SCALib/README.rst

 Tests
 -----
-In the envirnment, the tests can be exected with `pytest`.
+In the environment, the tests can be exacted with `pytest`.
 Running ``pipenv run pytest`` will test functionality of SCALE.
 Please run the tests before pushing new code.

 Documentation
 -------------
-The documentations can be build by running ``pipenv run make -C docs html``.
+The documentations can be built by running ``pipenv run make -C docs html``.
 The documentation are available in `docs/_build/html/`.

 About us
 ========
 SCALE has been initiated by Olivier Bronchain during his PhD at Crypto Group, UCLouvain, Belgium.
+His colleague Gaëtan Cassiers co-authored SCALE.
 It has already been used by many other researcher at UCLouvain which contributed either directly or by constructive feedbacks.

 Contributions and Issues
 ========================